Shresht7/DOM-Commander/README.md

-# DOM Commander
+# `DOM Commander`

-A makeshift vanilla js DOM-manipulation library with jQuery-like syntax.
+A makeshift vanilla-js DOM-manipulation library with jQuery-like syntax.

 ## Features

 - Selection and manipulation of multiple elements
 - Chainable methods for easier DOM manipulation

+> [!NOTE]
+> This is something I made for fun.
+Do not take this too seriously.

 ## Usage